Raffaele/next-js-fetch/README.md

 This is a [Next.js](https://nextjs.org) project created as note for restful API.

-## To fully understand these notes it's better to have a look first to
+## To fully understand these notes it's better to have a look first at

 1. [Next.js routing notes](https://github.com/Raffaele/next-js-routing-notes)
 2. [Next.js api notes](https://github.com/Raffaele/next-js-api-notes)